 - you object to the processing and there is no justified reason for continuing the processing,

-Due to the financial sector legislation we are in many cases obliged to retain personal data on you during your customer relationship, and even after that, e.g. to comply with a statutory obligation or where processing is carried out to manage legal claims.
+Due to legislation governing the financial sector, we are in many cases obliged to retain personal data on you during your customer relationship, and even after that, e.g. to comply with a statutory obligation or where processing is carried out to manage legal claims.

-d) limitation of processing of personal data.
-If you contest the correctness of the data which we have registered about you or lawfulness of processing, or if you have objected to the processing of the data in accordance with your right to object, you may request us to restrict the processing of these data to only storage.
-The processing will only be restricted to storage, until the correctness of the data can be established, or it can be checked whether our legitimate interests override your interests.
+d) Right to restrict the processing of personal data.
+If you contest the correctness of the data which we have registered about you or the lawfulness of processing, or if you have objected to the processing of the data in accordance with your right to object, you may request us to restrict the processing of this data.
+The processing will only be restricted to storage until the correctness of the data can be established, or until it can be verified whether our legitimate interests override your interests.

-e) object to processing based on our legitimate interest.
-You can always object to the processing of personal data about you for direct marketing and profiling in connection to such marketing.
+e) Right to object to data processing based on our legitimate interest.
+You can always object to the processing of your personal data if the processing is based on our legitimate interest, including direct marketing and profiling in connection with such marketing.

-f) data portability.
+g) Right to data portability.
 You have a right to receive personal data that you have provided to us in a machine-readable format.
-This right applies to personal data processed only by automated means and on the basis of consent or of fulfilling a contract.
-Where secure and technically feasible the data can also be transmitted to another data controller by us.
+This right applies to personal data processed only by automated means and on the basis of consent or performance of a contract.
+Where secure and technically feasible, we can also transmit the data to another controller.

 - Bookkeeping regulations: up to ten years.

-- Details on performance of an agreement: up to ten years after end of customer relationship to defend against possible claims.
+- Information on the performance of a contract: up to ten years after the end of the customer relationship to defend against legal claims, if any.

-- Preventing money laundering and terrorist financing: minimum five years after termination of the business connection or the performance of the individual transaction.
+- Preventing money laundering and terrorist financing: minimum five years after termination of the business connection or the performance of an individual transaction.

 - Rejected insurance applications: three years.